felix-antonio-sl/asta-sigma-kore/ASTA-KORE fundamentos y manual operacional/guias tecnicas/implementaciones/marco_curacion_gestion_conocimiento_consumible_ia/guide_core_006_sts-master_sts.md

   - `<BLOCK_ID>`.
 Req: Mandatory.
 A unique identifier for this block instance within the document.
   - `END_EMBEDDED_BLOCK::`.
 Def: Closing directive.
 Resumes normal STS processing.
 - Req: The content within the block is not governed by STS rules.
-- Prohib: Mixing STS syntax within an embedded block.
+- Ctx: The block is opaque to the STS parser.
+Headers, keywords, or other syntax within the block MUST NOT be interpreted as STS syntax.
+- Prohib: Using STS keywords (e.g., `Purp:`, `Req:`) inside the block.
+This prohibition does not apply to the native syntax (e.g., Markdown headers) required by the embedded standard itself.

 ### 6.5.
 Unique Identifier (ID) Standard